simonbreiter/focus-highlight/README.md

   color: "blueViolet",
   transitionDuration: 0.3,
   transitionTimingFunction: 'ease-in-out',
-  customStyle: false // Set to false if you want to roll with your own CSS })
+  customStyle: false // Set to true if you want to roll with your own CSS })
 ```